Canadian Secondary School FAQ's

 - I’ve been accepted to Brock and now I’d like to come for a campus tour.
 Do I need to book it?

 Refer to the "Application Steps" link for application information.

 As long as you are registered in the required English course your application will be considered for Early Admission.

 Yes, Brock will take the higher of the two grades.

 In most cases the answer is yes.
 Brock has a policy of making automatic alternate offers wherever possible.
 We try to provide an alternate that is as close as possible to the subject area you originally applied for.

-You may hear from us as early as February depending on your academic performance.
-However, the majority of offers will be mailed in early March, with another round planned for early to mid-May.
-In March you can expect to receive either (i) an offer of admission to the program of choice, (ii) an alternate offer to another program, or (iii) a deferral letter stating we do not have enough information on which to base a decision at this time (we will review your application again in May).
+You may hear from us as early as December depending on your academic performance.
+However, the majority of offers will be mailed in mid-February, with another round planned for early to mid-May.
+In February you can expect to receive either (i) an offer of admission to the program of choice, (ii) an alternate offer to another program, or (iii) a deferral letter stating we do not have enough information on which to base a decision at this time (we will review your application again in May).

 All admissions decisions are ultimately based on April mid-term grades.
 You must be registered in your prerequisite subjects and completing them during the winter semester, or you will not be admissible.If space is still available within your program once you complete summer school, you may contact us to see if we can consider you.

 Yes.
 If you do not receive an email from us within three to four days after accepting, you probably did something wrong when trying to accept.
 Ensure that you hit the "Submit" button as this is the most common mistake (not hitting it).
 If you continue to have problems, contact the OUAC using the contact information provided on the web site.
 If for some reason you do not "accept" correctly, OUAC will contact you via email.
 For this reason, you MUST keep your email address current and check it regularly!